SamKarkache/dataviz-nfl-passing-stats-proposal/README.md

 ## Prototyping and Implementation Timeline
 ### Initial Prototype
-Below is a very simple proof-of-concept visualization that simply implements the sketch done above.
+Below is a very simple proof-of-concept visualization that implements the above sketch.
 Interactions have not been developed in the initial prototype but the idea was to transfer the concept from a sketch into D3. <br>
 ![image](https://github.com/user-attachments/assets/6f7001cf-53aa-42a3-9934-246472e9b36c) <br>
 This visualization uses passing data from 2023 and plots players in terms of touchdowns on the x-axis and quarterback rating on the y-axis.
 The data points are players at the quarterback position who started more than one game.
 We then use color to encode the award that the player won.
 As shown in the prototype, we can derive a correlation between these statistics and winning an award as all the award winners had high values of each statistic.